Kirkwall: Climate

 Kirkwall has an oceanic climate (Cfb), with a strong maritime influence on its temperature.
-As a result, it is generally cooler than the rest of the UK in the summer (except that tends to be warmer than Shetland, being closer to mainland Scotland).
+As a result, it is generally cooler than the rest of the UK in the summer.
+The exception is that Kirkwall tends to be warmer than Shetland, being closer to mainland Scotland and thus further south.

 Demography

 The population of Kirkwall is continuously on the rise.
-The population was predicted to be about 10,000 in 2018.
+The population rose from 6,205 in 2001 to 9,293 in 2011 to reach an estimated 10,020 in 2020.

 Economy

 Kirkwall harbour with nearly 1 km of quay edge is the second commercial hub for Orkney after Hatston.
 There is a Marina, and support for fishing and dive vessels.
 After extensive work on harbour facilities, the town has become a popular cruise ship stop, with several ships arriving each week in the season.
 This has added to the prosperity of the town and allowed a thriving sector of independently owned shops.
-Each year now, 140 cruise ships visit Kirkwall and Stromness.
+Each year now, approx 140 cruise ships visit Kirkwall and Stromness.

 Weaving in Orkney took place from Viking times, with John Sclater & Co involved in Tweed production in Kirkwall in the 1970s.
 They used the brand names Norsaga and Jarltex.

 Culture and community

 The Orkney Library and Archive is in Kirkwall.
 Kirkwall also has the most northerly of the world's Carnegie libraries, which was opened by Andrew Carnegie and his wife in 1909.
 The building survives, although the library has since moved to a larger building on Junction Road which opened in August 2003.

 The town has two museums, the larger being The Orkney Museum in Tankerness House, which contains items of local historical interest within one of Scotland's best-preserved 16th-century town-houses.
 It is a Category A listed building Scotland.
 The prehistoric, Pictish and Viking collections are of international importance.
 The other museum is the Orkney Wireless Museum, dealing with the history of radio and recorded sound.
+It is located in a Category C listed building, possibly the former harbour master's office, on Junction Road.

+Orkney Tourist Board is located in an 18th-century Category B listed building on Broad Street.

 There is a Royal National Lifeboat Institution lifeboat station.

 One of the major annual events in the town is the Ba Game, held each Christmas Day and New Year's Day between the Uppies and the Doonies, each team representing one half of the town.